 As mentioned above, after the premature mining termination the residual quarry pit was located in a place with very unfavourable mining-technological and hydrogeological conditions.
 With regard to this, it was necessary to implement extensive preventive renovation measures within the reclamation leading to the area's stabilisation (drains, stabilisation benches, pile walls, etc.).
 It was necessary to continuously resolve a number of emergency situations via technical measures - slips, landslides, breaches and other partial manifestations of the area instability.
 The integral part of technical measures to ensure stability is the area drainage system using a network of ditches and drains, which are led into the lake.
-The densest network of the area.
+The densest network of ditches and drains is in the northern and south-eastern parts of the area.